- Program List

-Below are many of the more than 170 five-hour 'weeks' of Exploring Music have been created since 2003.
+Below are many of the more than 170 five-hour 'weeks' of Exploring Music that have been created since 2003.

 The first seven minutes of every program are free to sample.
 Several entire 5-hour programs are also free to listen (marked 'free' below).

 For complete access to all of the shows, click here to become a subscriber.
-To sort through the shows by composers click here.

-To see the playlist for a given show, click on the show and then on the 'playlist' button beneath any of the five one-hour programs.
+To see the Playlist for a given show, click on the show and then on the 'playlist' button beneath any of the five one-hour programs.

 Bill begins by examining the early origins of the symphonic form, as perfected by eighteenth century masters Haydn, Mozart, and Beethoven.
 Beginning in 1618 with various "sinfonias" composed by Biagio Marini.
 He makes comparisons with Haydn's standard four-movement configuration, which had long done away with 17th century "continuo" bassline progressions present in Marini's pieces.